800-999-7378

 Light curtains and laser scanners both use sensors and beams of light to create invisible barriers around hazards that sense the presence of anything that shouldn't be there.
 When those sensors are tripped, the hazard is automatically shut off.

-Light curtains are bars of sensors and receivers that typically act as an invisible door or passageway, keeping anything that may accidentally pass through the curtain while hazards are active, safe.
+Light curtains are bars of sensors and receivers that typically act as an invisible door or passageway, keeping anything that may accidentally pass through the curtain while hazards are active and safe.
 Light curtains are usually positioned vertically,

 Shop Light Curtains & Safety Scanners